Henrietta Lacks: Marriage and family

-On April 10, 1941, David "Day" Lacks and Henrietta Lacks were married in Halifax County, Virginia.
-Later that year, their cousin, Fred Garrett, convinced the couple to leave the tobacco farm in Virginia and move to Turner Station, near Dundalk, Maryland, in Baltimore County, so Day could work in Bethlehem Steel at Sparrows Point, Maryland.
+On April 10, 1941, having already had two children, David "Day" Lacks and Henrietta Lacks were married in Halifax County, Virginia.
+Later that year, their cousin, Fred Garrett, convinced the couple to leave the tobacco farm in Virginia and move to Turner Station, near Dundalk, Maryland in Baltimore County, so Day could work in Bethlehem Steel at Sparrows Point, Maryland.
 Not long after they moved to Maryland, Garrett was called to fight in World War II.
 With the savings gifted to him by Garrett, Day Lacks was able to purchase a house at 713 New Pittsburgh Avenue in Turner Station.
 Now part of Dundalk, Turner Station was one of the oldest and largest African-American communities in Baltimore County at that time.

 Living in Maryland, Henrietta and Day Lacks had three more children: David "Sonny" Lacks Jr. (1947–2022), Deborah Lacks (later known as Deborah Lacks Pullum, 1949–2009), and Joseph Lacks (later known as Zakariyya Bari Abdul Rahman after converting to Islam, 1950–2020).
 Henrietta gave birth to her last child at the Johns Hopkins Hospital in Baltimore in November 1950, four and a half months before she was diagnosed with cervical cancer.
 Zakariyya believed his birth to be a miracle as he was "fighting off the cancer cells growing all around him".
 Around the same time, Elsie was placed in the Hospital for the Negro Insane, later renamed Crownsville Hospital Center, where she died in 1955 at 15 years of age.
 Historian Paul Lurz says that it is possible that Elsie was subjected to the pneumoencephalography procedure, where a hole was drilled into a patient's head to drain fluid from the brain, which was then replaced with oxygen or helium to make it easier to see the patient's brain in X-rays.

 Both Lacks and her husband were Catholic.